-We have granted the underwriters the option to purchase up to an additional shares of Class A set forth above to cover over-allotments, if any.
+We have granted the underwriters the option to purchase up to an additional 3,192,312 shares of Class A common stock from us on the same terms as set forth above to cover over-allotments, if any.

 Neither the Securities and Exchange Commission nor any other regulatory body has approved or disapproved these securities or determined if this prospectus is truthful or complete.
 Any representation to the contrary is a criminal offense.